Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds

 \section{Adjusting $h_1$ to make the projection vanish}

-In this section we prove that there is a suitable choice of the function $h_1$ such that the quantities $b^\alpha(h_1)$ in \eqref{Perturb eq not inverted - corrected} vanish.
-As we will see shortly, this amounts to a fixed point problem having as its principal part the Jacobi operator of $M$.
+In this section we prove that there is a suitable choice of the function $h_1$ such that the quantities $b^\alpha(h_1)$ in \eqref{Perturb eq not inverted - corrected} vanish, up to a further correction term accounting for the degeneracies of the Jacobi operator.
 So far we have solved